 All hot vapours of nitric acid are sent to cool down in water circulated cooled silica pipes.
-Condensed HNO3 is collected in receiver which have material resistant to nitric acid.
-Uncondensed gas which escapes from the collector is scrubbed with cooled water in packed bed tower to collect nitric acid in dilute format.
+Condensed HNO3 is collected in the receiver which has material resistant to nitric acid.
+The uncondensed gas which escapes from the collector is scrubbed with cooled water in packed bed tower to collect nitric acid in dilute format.
 Liquid sodium bisulphate is collected from the bottom outlet of the retort.

-Based on the concentration of nitric acid, grades are provided for easy reference which are given below:
+Based on the concentration of nitric acid, grades are provided for easy reference which is given below:

 |95%||Technical, C.P or USP|